-• Grounds upon which legal aid is requested: In non-criminal cases, legal aid may also be refused if there are no good grounds for the case (e.g. abuse of the process).

-The Legal Aid Bureau is responsible for determining the allocation of legal aid to an individual.
+- Grounds upon which legal aid is requested: In non-criminal cases, legal aid may also be refused if there are no good grounds for the case (e.g. abuse of the process). - The Legal Aid Bureau is 0 responsible for determining the allocation of legal aid to an individual.
 The composition of the Bureau depends on the court responsible for the case.
 However as a general rule, it is composed of one prosecutor (also the President of the Bureau), one representative from the tax department and a lawyer.
 The Bureau collects all information necessary to assess the applicant's resources and may invite the applicant to present the details of his or her situation in person.
 The Bureau may also hear both litigants of the dispute for which legal aid is sought and in such cases, the Bureau will attempt to reach an amicable settlement.
-Applicants may appeal a decision of the Legal Aid Bureau within 15 days. • Legal aid may be withdrawn in the event that the aided party recovers sufficient resources from the proceedings (i.e. from a successful judgment), the parties settle, the case is withdrawn or the applicant's inaction indicates a disinterest in pursuing the case.
-Assignments to Legal Aid Matters and Legal Aid in practice: Legal aid is in practice restricted to criminal matters.
+Applicants may appeal a decision of the Legal Aid Bureau within 15 days.
+Legal aid may be withdrawn in the event that the aided party recovers sufficient resources from the proceedings (i.e. from a successful judgment), the parties settle, the case is withdrawn or the applicant's inaction indicates a disinterest in pursuing the case.
+Assignments to Legal Aid Matters and Legal Aid in practice: • Legal aid is in practice restricted to criminal matters.
 The reason for this is that the appointment of lawyers by criminal courts can be extremely slow and rather than adjourn the proceedings, the judge frequently ends up asking lawyers who are present in the court to volunteer to defend the accused.
 In civil matters, there are no provisions for legal aid besides the general principles expressed in the law on judicial assistance dated 1966.
-Lawyers are required to accept matters assigned to them by the applicable legal aid scheme and are also subject to disciplinary measures if they refuse the assignment without a valid justification.
-In 2008, a new law expressly asserted the right of lawyers to receive financial compensation for legal aid assistance and referred to a future decree which would set out the procedures for the determination of this compensation.10 The decree did not however, bring the expected clarifications.
-It only provided that legal fees with respect to legal aid should be borne by the budget of the Secretary of Justice and that the Bar Associations should agree on the allocation of such budget amongst themselves. • Recently, a new law has stated the principle that lawyers' assistance to an aided party shall be remunerated on a flat rate basis by decree and reviewed when necessary.
-By a decree dated February 26, 2013, the current applicable flat rates (approximately in €) are as follows: • €110 for proceedings before the Courts of first instance; €140 for proceedings before the Court of Appeals; and €190 for proceedings before the Supreme Court.
+0 Lawyers are required to accept matters assigned to them by the applicable legal aid scheme and are also subject to disciplinary measures if they refuse the assignment without a valid justification. • right of comper referred out the this con howeve It only to legal of the S Associa 8 , a new law expressly asserted the 6 lawyers to receive financial station for legal aid assistance and d to a future decree which would set procedures for the determination of mpensation.
+10 The decree did not er, bring the expected clarifications. provided that legal fees with respect aid should be borne by the budget Secretary of Justice and that the Bar ations should agree on the allocation budget amongst themselves. • that law shall be decree decree applica ly, a new law has stated the principle vyers' assistance to an aided party e remunerated on a flat rate basis by and reviewed when necessary.
+By a dated February 26, 2013, the current ble flat rates (approximately in €) follows: 0 €110 for proceedings before the Courts of first instance; 0 €140 for proceedings before the Court of Appeals; and 0 €190 for proceedings before the Supreme Court.